Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers last year.

 Data is measured in megabytes, which may be one of the reasons why YouTube takes up so much mobile internet traffic, but in any case, it took over and beat out Facebook by quite a bit.

-Netflix only made up 2.4% of mobile traffic according to these stats, but it’s also not as common to view Netflix from mobile.
+Netflix only made up 2.4% of mobile traffic, but it’s also not as common to view Netflix from mobile.

 The 3 co-owners of YouTube were former PayPal employees, a company owned by eBay.
 Google bought YouTube in 2016, putting a big powerhouse company behind the platform and creating different features like subscription services.